TMEIC Acquires Orbita's Ports and Terminals Division

 TMEIC has been the driving force in crane controls and automation for more than 60 years.
 Engineered with an unwavering focus on reliability, safety, and efficiency, TMEIC leads the way in advanced control and automation technology in the global material handling market.
 TMEIC Corporation Americas is headquartered in Roanoke, Virginia, USA. www.tmeic.com

-Orbita's Ports and Terminals Division delivers solutions in the maritime terminal sector by providing automation services and engineering aimed to enhance the processes of its ports and terminals customers, including through its gate, crane, and rail suite offerings as well as expertise in the ocular character recognition space (OCR).
+Orbita's Ports and Terminals Division delivers solutions in the maritime terminal sector by providing automation services and engineering aimed to enhance the processes of its ports and terminals customers, including through its gate, crane, and rail suite offerings as well as expertise in the optical character recognition space (OCR).
 Orbita is headquartered in Valencia, Spain. www.orbitaports.com

 TMEIC's acquisition of Orbita's Ports and Terminals Division will allow it to expand its offerings to new and existing ports and terminals customers in the form of industry-leading and time-tested OCR capabilities as well an expanded menu of automation options.
 Further, the existing Ports and Terminals Division will be afforded expanded opportunities for growth and advancement with the financial support, technical backing and market reach that TMEIC has to offer.